drivendataorg/cookiecutter-data-science/docs/docs/precommit.md

 **Python**

-[ruff](https://docs.astral.sh/ruff/) formatter and linter (Super fast Python linter and code formatter that is increasingly becoming the standard over Black, Flake8, isort, pyupgrade, and other tools.)
+[ruff](https://docs.astral.sh/ruff/) formatter and linter (Super fast Python linter and code formatter that is increasingly becoming the standard over Black, Flake8, isort, pyupgrade, pydocstyle, mccabe complexity, pydoclint, [Bandit](https://bandit.readthedocs.io/en/latest/), and more.)
+It's incredible.
+It's hasn't fully replaced everything, but it is close enough to make it the only element on this list.

 ```yaml
 - repo: https://github.com/astral-sh/ruff-pre-commit